EboseAbhu1/Data-Analytics-Project-Employees-Sample-Data/README.md

 # Employees Sample data Report
 This project contains an employee sample data analysis report created using Power BI.
+The data includes employees from 1993 up to 2022, with an overview of employees added in specific years.

 ## Project Objective
 **Analyzing Employee Demographics**: Understand employee distribution based on factors like gender, ethnicity, and country.